 - Enable the synchronous master serial port by setting bits SYNC and SPEN and clearing bit CSRC. - 2.
-If interrupts are desired, set enable bit RCIE. - 3.
-If 9-bit reception is desired, set bit RX9. - 4.
+If interrupts are desired, set enable bit RCIE. - If the signal from the CK pin is to be inverted, set the TXCKP bit.
+If the signal from the DT pin is to be inverted, set the RXDTP bit. - 4.
+If 9-bit reception is desired, set bit RX9. - 5.
 To enable reception, set enable bit CREN. - Flag bit, RCIF, will be set when reception is complete.
-An interrupt will be generated if enable bit, RCIE, was set. - Read the RCSTA register to get the 9th bit (if enabled) and determine if any error occurred during reception. - 7.
-Read the 8-bit received data by reading the RCREG register. - 8.
-If any error occurred, clear the error by clearing bit CREN. - If using interrupts, ensure that the GIE and PEIE bits in the INTCON register (INTCON<7:6>) are set
+An interrupt will be generated if enable bit, RCIE, was set. - Read the RCSTA register to get the 9th bit (if enabled) and determine if any error occurred during reception. - Read the 8-bit received data by reading the RCREG register. - If any error occurred, clear the error by clearing bit CREN. - If using interrupts, ensure that the GIE and PEIE bits in the INTCON register (INTCON<7:6>) are set.